mcandre/unmake/WARNINGS.md

 ### Mitigation

+* Avoid using reserved names in targets or prerequisites.
+* Consider pair programming to spot typos.

 # Undefined Behavior (UB)

 Linter warnings concerning UB level portability issues tend to carry **higher** risk compared to other warnings.
 This is a consequence of the POSIX standard not specifying any particular error handling (or error detection) semantic for make implementations to follow.